 • Self-service Support

 Generally, it provides a customer-centric and robust way of providing support from IT to customers.
-Service desk can almost do what a help desk does, but it goes much further.
+A Service Desk can almost do what a help desk does, but it goes much further.

 What is a Help Desk?

 IT help desks is all about meeting the needs of the end-user.
-If something needs troubleshooting, you call for help desk and log a ticket so it can get fixed.
+If something needs troubleshooting, you call for a Help Desk and log a ticket so it can get fixed.
 Organizations use the help desk to help customers on a specific request aiming to provide technology solutions.

 It is typically composed of a group of technicians who finds a solution that best responds to their customers’ needs or requests which is usually divided into two levels: